-Kimberly C. Starr is a baccalaureate level Registered Nurse (licensed in Utah).
+Kimberly is a baccalaureate level Registered Nurse (licensed in Utah).
 She graduated from BYU in 2007 with her Bachelor’s degree in Science, with an emphasis in Nursing.
-She worked for 8+ years in both adult and pediatric Emergency Department settings, although she much prefers working with kids.
+She worked for 8+ years in adult and pediatric Emergency Department settings, although she prefers working with kids.

 Then, reality hit.
-My son wasn’t an easy sleeper – and he had multiple sleep regressions that made things worse.
+My son wasn’t an easy sleeper and had multiple sleep regressions that worsened things.
 So, my husband and I tried implementing everything we’d learned to teach our son good sleep habits and sleep hygiene.
 We tried everything!

 Despite our efforts, our son seemed determined to do his own thing.
-After far too much time and effort, we were able to get him to sleep through the night.
+After too much time and effort, we got him to sleep through the night.
 It was frustrating, but it was fantastic preparation for what was to come with our subsequent children.